1. What is Army ROTC?

 The Simultaneous Membership Program allows you to attend Army ROTC and serve in the US Army Reserve or Army National Guard at the same time.
 It gives you an opportunity for additional training and experience.
 Cadets serve as officer "interns" in the Reserve or National Guard while completing college.
 You can earn Reserve/Guard pay and benefits in addition to your Army ROTC allowances.
-Also, since you are an actively drilling soldier, you have access to government money to pay for school, such as the GI Bill.
+Also, since you are an actively drilling Soldier, you have access to government money to pay for school, such as the GI Bill.

 8. What are ROTC courses like?

-Army ROTC coursework normally involves one elective class or lab per semester.
+Army ROTC coursework normally involves one elective class and lab per semester.
 Although the classes involve hands-on field work as well as classroom work, they are standard college classes that fit into a normal academic schedule.
 These courses can help you with personal and academic decisions while giving you the tools to exercise leadership in college life.